pump-io/pump.io/README.md

 ### Configuration

-pump.io uses a single `config.js` file in the main directory for configuration options.
-You can look at `config.js.sample` for some details.
+pump.io uses a JSON file for configuration.
+It should be at `/etc/pump.io.json`.

-The file is require()'d by code, so it needs to look like this:

-    module.exports = {
-        key1: "value1",
-        key2: "value2",
-        // ...
-    };

-..or like this:

-    exports.key1 = "value1";
-    exports.key2 = "value2";

-It's a JavaScript file, so you can put practically anything in there.
+The `pump.io.json.sample` file should give you an idea of how to use it.

 Here are the main configuration keys.